MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-server.md

 If you are new to Microsoft R, we recommend starting with R Client and an integrated development environment like **R Tools for Visual Studio (RTVS)**.
 This configuration is free of charge.
 It gives you Microsoft R Open with full support of all base R functions so that you can write R-only solutions, but also includes the Microsoft R proprietary packages that run locally on your development computer.

-Using just MRO and RTVS, you can use the R Core Team manuals that are part of every R distribution to learn how to code in R. Built-in manuals include *An Introduction to R*, *The R Language Definition*, *Writing R Extensions* and more.
+Using just Microsoft R Open and RTVS, you can use the R Core Team manuals that are part of every R distribution to learn how to code in R. Built-in manuals include *An Introduction to R*, *The R Language Definition*, *Writing R Extensions* and more.
 Beyond the standard R manuals, there are many other resources.
 [Learn about them here](microsoft-r-more-resources.md).

 However, because you have R Client, your script can also include functions from Microsoft R packages, including MicrosoftML, olapR, and RevoScaleR.
 All of these packages are available in both R Client and R Server, but at different levels of capacity.